 The Certificate, even if recorded on a professional register, is never enough

-Competence is defined as ‘ability to apply knowledge and skills to achieve intended results’.
+Competence is defined as the ‘ability to apply knowledge and skills to achieve intended results’.
 And so it is with ISO Auditor Competence.
-For Lead Auditors and their Audit Team Members, the requirements are clearly spelled out.
+For Lead Auditors and their Audit Team Members, the requirements are clearly spelt out.

 Do you have what it takes to be a Lead Auditor?

 In clause 4.3.3 of ISO 17021-1, the ISO Standard for Certification Bodies - competency is a key requirement for the certification body to have an implemented process for the establishment of competence criteria.
 This will be used for the personnel involved in the audit and other certification activities as well as to perform evaluations against the criteria.